-Premedication is the administration of medication before anaesthesia.
-Premedication is used to prepare the patient for anaesthesia and to help provide optimal conditions for surgery.
-This includes:
+This article relates to the use of premedication to prepare the patient for anaesthesia and to help provide optimal conditions for surgery.
+Specific needs will depend on the individual patient and procedure.
+Purposes may include:

 - Reduction of anxiety and pain.